jba/codec/README.md

   - I think that only works on types you own, because it adds methods to them?
 - use gob encoding for uints

+-  Test floats reversed vs. not, but only after we pick a uint encoding.
+   Reversing only saves space for integer-valued floats, those whose fractional part is a power of two, perhaps others (https://play.golang.org/p/pYNbvRq1N2S).
+But your average float will not get shorter.
+It's not clear if it's worth it.

 Possible benchmarks:
 - https://github.com/robertkrimen/otto/blob/15f95af6e78dcd2030d8195a138bd88d4f403546/script.go